These Spelt Cheese Scones are light and fluffy with a robust cheese flavour. English mustard powder and paprika give additional complexity to the mix.

 - It has higher protein levels, B complex vitamins and both simple & complex carbohydrates than traditional wheat flour

 - Although spelt is not wheat or gluten-free, it is easier to digest and contains less gluten than modern wheat.
-In fact, some people, who suffer only mildly from wheat and/ or gluten allergies, find they are able to tolerate spelt in small quantities
+In fact, some people, who suffer only mildly from wheat and/ or gluten allergies, are able to tolerate spelt in small quantities

 - Celiac sufferers should avoid spelt flour though.
 Just like other forms of wheat, spelt is just not safe for them